CoryXie/SConf/README.md

 ```

-## Special Enhancements for writting Kconfig or SConfigure files
+## Special Enhancements for writing Kconfig or SConfigure files

 You may want to have different *prefix* to be added before the generated options, or you may want to specify the directory to put the generated header file.
 To make it more flexible to accomendate various usages for different software projects, we have implemented some special enhancments to writting Kconfig or SConfigure files.